Three sofa styles to check and how to make them work in your room.

 What could go wrong.
 Matching chairs, tables, lamps will either create a dated or out-of-a-catalogue look.
 To elevate its sophisticated vibe, Mid-Century Modern needs to be expertly integrated in different styles.

 Classic.
 Inspired by 18th and 19th century designs, a classic sofa will display features such as scroll arms, buttoned back, hand-finished studding and polished castor legs.
 Typically, a classical sofa will feature high upright back and narrow seatings, making it the ideal choice for a perfectly balanced posture.
 Examples of traditional English sofas are Chesterfield leather or Howard arms.
-Many brands have now designed updated versions that are perfect to balance a minimalist interior.
+Many brands have now designed updated versions that can work well to soften a minimalist interior.

 What I love about it.
 Layered in colour and texture, traditional style sofas can bring a sense of history and refined, comfortable glamour to a space.